-Siow et al. (1999) indicated that, in addition to NO, carbon monoxide (CO) also represents an important cell messenger included in regulation of vascular smooth muscle tone.
+Siow et al. (1999) indicated that, in addition to NO, carbon monoxide (CO) also represents an important cell messenger included in the regulation of vascular smooth muscle tone.
 Microsomal heme oxygenase degrade heme to biliverdin and CO, while cytosol enzyme, biliverdin reductase catalyses reduction of biliverdin to bilirubin, a compound with prominent antioxidative properties.
-Two major isoenzymatic forms, constitutive oxygenase isoform HO^{-2} (molecular mass 34.000 g/mol) and inducible oxygenase isoform HO^{-1} (molecular mass 32.000 g/mol) of heme oxygenase are identified in the capillary endothelium and capillary smooth muscle cells.
+Two major isoenzymatic forms, constitutive oxygenase isoform HO-2 (molecular mass 34 000 D) and inducible oxygenase isoform HO-1 (molecular mass 32 000 D) of heme oxygenase were identified in the capillary endothelium and capillary smooth muscle cells.
 They are induced in the presence of heavy metals, increased oxidative stress, in presence of inflammatory mediators as well as in presence of increased concentration of oxidized lipoproteins (LDL).
-The studies described herein clearly indicate antiatherogenic role of the signaling pathway in which participate heme oxydase and carbon monoxide.
+The studies described herein clearly indicate antiatherogenic role of the signaling pathway in which participate heme oxygenase and carbon monoxide (Torti FM and Torti SV 2000).

-The role of oxidative stress in development of CVS diseases is studied from different aspects, both at the molecular and at the cellular levels.
-Some of the results are contradictory, however it is sure that hypertension and increased serum cholesterol level develop as consequences of oxidative stress, which disturbs cell homeostasis and activates a range of parameters that accelerate pathogenesis of the CVS diseases (Holvoet 1999).
-Having in mind above-mentioned, it may be concluded that antioxidative defense system play key roles in defense of organism against stress in general, likewise in case of the CVS system (Lin et al. 2005).
+The role of oxidative stress in the development of CVS diseases is studied from different aspects, both at the molecular and cellular levels.
+Some of the results are contradictory, but it is evident that hypertension and increased serum cholesterol level develop as consequences of oxidative stress, which disturbs cell homeostasis and activates a range of parameters that accelerate pathogenesis of the CVS diseases (Holvoet 1999).
+It may be concluded that antioxidative defense system plays a key role in defense the organism against the stress in general, likewise in case of the CVS system (Lin et al. 2005).
 Recent studies indicate that regular physical activity, intensive rest and sleep as well as healthy and balanced diet may significantly reduce risk of onset of CVS diseases caused by stress (Hoffman and Garewal 1995).